-Even if you do use MFA security codes, the process of sending these codes by text or email can open you up to hacking if you don’t routinely update your computer’s software.
+Even if you do use multi-factor authentication (MFA) security codes, the process of sending these codes by text or email can open you up to hacking if you don’t routinely update your computer’s software.
 When you go to an outside source for a code, you can open yourself up for hackers to take advantage of certain vulnerabilities if any backdoors are left open.
-Therefore, you must keep your computer software updated and maintain current antivirus and antimalware programs.

 Types of Cybersecurity Threats

 Phishing is a means for hackers to trick you into sharing your private information through an email plea or webpage offer.
 It can occur in the form of legitimate-looking emails and web pages.
 The successful “hook” uses a bit of social engineering in the form of content designed to lure you into taking some sort of action.
 Cybercriminals often send emails with heartfelt requests, exciting clickbait notices, shocking headlines, or legitimate-looking offers.
 If you click, you may be sent to web pages that install malicious software on your computer.
 To spot emails, look at the “from” address and be wary of urgent requests for money and bank transfers.